ishaan1013/jarvis/README.md

 ```bash
 npm install
 ```
-Note: viewing and manipulating 3D models can be resource-intensive.

 Then, run the application in the command line and it will be available at `http://localhost:3000`.

 ```bash
 npm run dev
 ```

+#### Notes
+- Viewing and manipulating 3D models can be resource-intensive.
+- Voice control uses the WebSpeechAPI which currently works best on Chrome, Microsoft Edge, or Safari 14.1